Neurofibromatosis

 View Patient Education

-Neurofibromatosis refers to several related genetic disorders that have overlapping clinical manifestations.
+Neurofibromatosis refers to a group of several related genetic disorders that have overlapping clinical manifestations.
 It causes various types of benign or malignant tumors that involve central or peripheral nerves and often causes pigmented skin macules and sometimes other manifestations.
 Diagnosis is primarily clinical based on specific criteria.
-Benign tumors can be removed surgically, and malignant tumors (which are less common) can be treated with radiation therapy or chemotherapy.
+Treatment options for benign tumors include surgical intervention, targeted medical therapies (eg, MEK inhibitors and vascular endothelial growth factor inhibitors), and multidisciplinary supportive care.
+Malignant tumors (which are less common) can be treated with chemotherapy.

 NF2-related schwannomatosis (NF2)